akiomiyao/tef/README.md

 # TEF
 ## Transposable Element Finder - Detection of active transposable elements from NGS data
 Transposable Element Finder (TEF) is a detection program of active transposable elements (TEs) by comparing two NGS sequences.
+TEF does not require TE information to detect transposition.
+Instead, TEF returns transposed transposon ends information and transposed positon on the reference genome.
 Active TEs transposed on the host genome.
 Because the transposition events are independent, inserted positions of TE should be different between two samples.
 Short read sequences from both samples should contain different fusion fragments of genome and TE sequences.
 Most TEs make target site duplication (TSD) at inserted position.